afsarahannan/NLP_RAG_Project-/README.md

 The Retrieval part of the project is done using ColBert

-The Generation part of the project is still under progress and being tested with t5-base and gpt2
+The Generation part of the project is still under progress and being tested with t5-base and GPT 3.5 with the Langchain framework